 A History of the Language We Speak and Why We Should Be Glad We Do

-Want your student to absorb and retain more English history than you ever thought possible?
-Would you like your 8th grader to suddenly find grammar intriguing?
-Then try this unique combination study of both English and history.
-Join the adventure and you will never look at words, grammar, Shakespeare, the Bible, and language the same.
+Want your 8th grader to suddenly think that grammar is intriguing?
+Would you mind if your 9th grader wanted to read funny tidbits about English history to the family at dinner?
+These are just some of the responses from students who have studied King Alfred’s English.
+Join the adventure and try this unique combination study of both English and history.
+You will never look at words, grammar, Shakespeare, the Bible, and language the same.
 The book caps off with the story of the Reformation and the fascinating struggle to get the Bible into English.
 Recommended for ages 12-adult…MORE INFO

 - Chosen for Homeschool.com’s Top Homeschooling Curriculum in 2014